FAQ for Council & Staff

 How will you communicate with our residents?

 We will never mail anything to your residents without your approval.
-Each seasonal mailing, our teams will coordinate to ensure that the municipality approves the letter and how the details are being communicated to residents.
+Each seasonal mailing, our teams will coordinate to ensure that the municipality/utility approves the letter and how the details are being communicated to residents.

 Who else supports the program?